 No. Although it is okay to physically assist a voter, all voters must be able to make their own decision about their ballot choices.

 There are different rules for military versus overseas citizens.
 Neither must be registered prior to voting in Federal Elections, however, overseas un-registered voters must submit an FPCA form (Federal Post Card Application) in order to receive ballots.
+Military and Overseas (UOCAVA) voters may use the online portal to register and request absentee ballots.
 They can download a form from the Federal Voting Assistance Program website or obtain an FPCA form from an Embassy or Consulate.
 Military citizens may request in writing stating they are military or they may submit an FPCA form.
 The request should be mailed to the last county in which they resided (regardless of registration status).

 Federal law does not require that Braille materials of any type be provided.
 However, a Braille template may be made available and provided upon special request to the State Board of Elections.
 Ballot marking instructions are available in English and Spanish for certain precincts required by law to have them.

 Only those persons having DMV business, may register to voter at the DMV office.

 Yes, any voter who would like someone’s assistance in order to vote may ask for it.
 The voter must request this assistance himself or herself.
 Precinct Officials nor anyone else should offer assistance, even if it may appear obvious that the voter needs assistance.
 (G.S.
 163-166.8)